-- When a net is selected and added to the cone, the instance connected to the net are added and the net is highlighted in the cone. - When a pin is selected and added to the cone, the net and the instance connected to the pin are highlighted in the cone. - When an instance is selected and added to the cone, all the nets connected to the instance are selected.
-Nets which are represented by dash lines are partial nets, which means the instance at the other end of the net is not in the cone.
+- When a net is selected and added to the cone, the instance connected to the net are added and the net is a solid line in the cone. - Nets that are automatically added to the view (because of added instances) will always be shown as dashed (regardless of whether or not they have additional connections not yet added to the view). - Nets are solid lines when they are added through the tree, or double clicking a dashed net, or when adding a port to the view (which adds its attached net). - Ports are not added to the view if an attached dashed net is already in the view. - When an instance is selected and added to the cone, all the partial nets of the instance are added to the instance pins.
+Nets which are represented by dash lines are partial nets, which are automatically added to the cone view when an instances is added.
 Double-clicking a partial net in a cone view adds to the cone all the ports and instances the partial net is connected to.
+The dashed net changes to a solid line.